freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 history entry, and hidden requests omit visible-chat Markdown response guidance.

+Use `exactSystemMessage(text)` only when the script supplies the whole system instruction itself.
+Exact system text is trimmed and sent without Freeplane-composed additions such as tool-use guidance, map-selection guidance, profile-control guidance, Markdown guidance, or code-host guidance.
+Tool exposure is still controlled by `AiToolAvailability`.

 ## Selection override

 Advanced scripts can override the selection structure injected into the